Ephraim-E-Stiefel/Canadian-Gas-Time-Series/README.md

-# 📈 ARIMA Forecasting for Canadian Gas Production
+# SARIMA Forecasting for Canadian Gas Production

 ## Project Overview

-This repository documents a time series analysis project focused on developing and evaluating an **ARIMA (Autoregressive Integrated Moving Average) model** to forecast **Canadian Gas Production**.
+This repository documents a time series analysis project focused on developing and evaluating an **SARIMA (Seasonal Autoregressive Integrated Moving Average) model** to forecast **Canadian Gas Production**.
 The project follows a rigorous statistical methodology to achieve a robust forecast, including data transformation, stationarity testing (KPSS), model identification (ACF/PACF), and out-of-sample accuracy evaluation.

 ---